|Birthdate||November 28, 1985|

-His goals are clear.
+His goals in the pro game were clear.

 “In the amateurs my goal was just to go to the Olympics, I wasn’t thinking of the medal until I got there,” said Mares.
 “But now that I’m going to the pros, I want to go into a world championship fight.”